dooxe/laravel-deployement/README.md

 In the following, we suppose that you have a server with the domain `http://mydomain.net/`.

-First of all, copy the `scripts` inside the `resources` directory of your Laravel application.
+First of all, copy the `scripts` directory inside the `resources` directory of your Laravel application.

 Then:
 1) `cd /the/path/of/my/website/`